gnieboer/smartthings-influx/README.md

 A simple program to bring to Influx your SmartThings data through the SmartThings API.
 No SmartApp installation needed.

+This is a fork from eargollo/smartthings-influx.
+This version assumes you have an existing InfluxDB and Grafana installation that are up and running and do not need to be replaced.
+This is useful if migrating from the smartthings influx app.

 ## Getting started

 If you have Docker and Docker Compose, you get started in just 3 steps.